-The Personnel Review Committee shall consist of the Commissioner as Chair, the System Human Resource Director, and the administrative Vice Presidents and the Associate Commissioner for Finance and Management.
-This committee shall meet, review various requests, and make recommendations to the Board of Education regarding classifications, pay plan, Personnel Policy Manual, job descriptions and other personnel or pay plan-related matters under the auspices of the Board of Education.
-Personnel Review Committee is the final authority for positions with Union representation.
-The System Human Resource Director will be responsible for ensuring that the Board of Education's Personnel Policies are administered uniformly throughout the system.
+The Personnel Review Committee shall consist of the Assistant Commissioner, Human Resources and Labor Relations as Chair, and the administrative Vice President from each school.
+This committee shall meet, review various requests, and make recommendations to the Council regarding classifications, pay plan, Personnel Policy Manual, job descriptions and other personnel or pay plan-related matters under the auspices of the Council.
+The Personnel Review Committee is the final authority for positions with Union representation.
+The Assistant Commissioner, Human Resources and Labor Relations will be responsible for ensuring that the Council's Personnel Policies are administered uniformly throughout the system.
 In performing its function, the Personnel Review Committee shall recognize and maintain the unique nature and mission of each institution within the higher education system.